VarsouPenny/audio-fingerprint/README.md

 base their algorithms on this technique [2].
 This study investigates Dejavu by addressing the following research questions:
-• How does Dejavu perform in identifying songs in diffenent databes with different volumn of songs., through diffent time queries.
+• How does Dejavu perform in identifying songs in diffenent databes with different volumn of songs, through diffent time queries.<br />
-• How can Dejavu identify songs throught microphone?
+• How can Dejavu identify songs throught microphone?<br />
-• How does Dejavu perform in diffent time queries with distinct noise level?
+• How does Dejavu perform in diffent time queries with distinct noise level?<br />